feature-flags-co/ffc-java-server-sdk-wrapper/README.md

 Requires the following environment variable

-`envSecret` the environment key for your environment set in feature-flag.co.
+`envSecret` the environment key for your environment set in featureflag.co.
 This value is mandatory. if ignore this variable, an exception will be thrown in the startup process.

-`offline` if in offline mode - if true is set, the SDK wrapper will not make network connections to feature-flag.co for any purpose.
-In this case you should initialize the feature flags in using `dataFile` or sending all the feature flags you need by `init` API; if false is set, the SDK will attempt to make network connections to feature-flag.co and update the feature flags in streaming mode.
+`offline` if in offline mode - if true is set, the SDK wrapper will not make network connections to featureflag.co for any purpose.
+In this case you should initialize the feature flags in using `dataFile` or sending all the feature flags you need by `init` API; if false is set, the SDK will attempt to make network connections to featureflag.co and update the feature flags in streaming mode.
 Note that `init` API and `dataFile` can't work any more in online mode.
 The default value is **_true_**, in **_offline_** mode

 `dataFile` configures the position that the used feature flags will be stored.
 In the docker container, the default value is **_/data/data.json_**.
 If the file has already existed, feature flags will be automatically loaded in the startup process.
 You can mount a json file in the external systems in order to initialize feature flags when the SDK wrapper starts up.
-We strongly recommend you to initialize feature flags in using **_init_** API, and feature-flag.co provide an UI to do this.
+We strongly recommend you to initialize feature flags in using **_init_** API, and featureflag.co provide an UI to do this.

-`serverPort`: the embedded server starts on default port 8080.
+`serverPort`: the embedded server starts on default port **8080**.

-`healthPort`: the health check on default port 8081.
+`healthPort`: the health check on default port **8081**.

 `JAVA_OPTS`  you want to have the option to add Java command line options at runtime.
 For example, java jvm options to launch this app by running the following command: